Fusion of powers: Examples for legislature and executive

-Australia has a partially Westminster-derived parliamentary system in which the executive branch is entirely composed of members of the legislative branch.
-Government ministers are required to be members of parliament—but the federal judiciary strictly guards its independence from the other two branches.

 Canada

-Canada, like other parliamentary countries using the Westminster system, has a fusion between the executive and the legislative branches, with the Prime Minister and other Cabinet ministers being members of Parliament.
-Senator Eugene Forsey of Canada remarked that "in Canada, the Government and the House of Commons cannot be at odds for more than a few weeks at a time.
+Canada, like other parliamentary countries using the Westminster system, has a fusion between the executive and the legislative branches, following the principle of responsible government.
+The Prime Minister and other Cabinet ministers are members of Parliament.
+Senator Eugene Forsey remarked that "in Canada, the Government and the House of Commons cannot be at odds for more than a few weeks at a time.
 If they differ on any matter of importance, then, promptly, there is either a new government or a new House of Commons."

 However, the two branches have distinct roles, and in certain instances can come into conflict with each other.
 For example, in June 2021, the Speaker of the House of Commons directed a member of the public service to comply with an order of the House of Commons to share certain documents with the Commons, and the public servant refused to do so.
 The federal government announced that it would challenge the Speaker's ruling in the Federal Court, but dropped the lawsuit in August when Parliament was dissolved for a federal election.

 Denmark

 The Danish government relies on the confidence of the parliament, Folketinget, to stay in power.
 If there is a successful motion of no confidence against the government, it collapses and either a new government is formed or new elections are called.
-The executive branch thus relies on the legislative branch.
+The executive branch thus relies on the legislative branch, similarly to the Westminster system.

-France

-The current French Fifth Republic provides an example of the fusion of powers from a country that does not follow the Westminster system.
-Rather France follows a model known alternatively as a semi-presidential system or 'mixed presidential-parliamentary' system, which exists somewhere between parliamentary democracies and presidential democracies.
+India

+India operates under a parliamentary system derived from the Westminster model, which features a partial fusion of powers between the executive and legislative branches.
+Under the Constitution of India, the executive branch is drawn directly from the legislature.
+According to Article 75, the Prime Minister and the Council of Ministers must be members of Parliament (either the Lok Sabha or the Rajya Sabha); if a minister is not a member of Parliament upon appointment, they must be elected to either house within six months.

+Despite this executive-legislative fusion, India maintains a strict separation of powers regarding its judiciary.
+Unlike the parliamentary sovereignty found in the United Kingdom, India follows constitutional supremacy.
+The Supreme Court of India exercises robust powers of judicial review and has established in landmark rulings, such as Kesavananda Bharati v.
+State of Kerala, that the separation of powers among the executive, legislature, and judiciary is a fundamental component of the "basic structure" of the Constitution, which cannot be amended or abolished by Parliament.

 Israel

 Israel has a Westminster-derived parliamentary system, in which the Government is generally made up of members of the Knesset, Israel's parliament.
 It is legally possible in Israel to appoint ministers who are not members of Knesset, but that is usually not done.
-By law, the Prime Minister and Deputy Prime Minister must be members of Knesset.
+By law, the Prime Minister (and, in an alternation government, also the Alternate Prime Minister) must be members of the Knesset.